gabrielschade/Tango/README.md

 ----

+Everyone deserves to enjoy the benefits of functional programming, the Tango provides a series of implementations to facilitate the use of functional programming concepts in C#.

 In a certain way any C# developer work with some functional concepts like anonymous methods with lambda expressions and high order functions with Linq library, and so on.

 C# is an amazing programming language and we as a dev, can improve it a lot more.
 In this library I implements some of the core functional concepts in order to enhances the experience of developers.